 FAQs - ERISA Summary Plan Description (SPD) Document Requirements

-The Summary Plan Description, or SPD, is the main vehicle for communicating Plan rights and obligations to Participants and Beneficiaries.
-As the name suggests, it is generally a summary of the material provisions of the Plan Document, which is understandable to the average Participant of the employer.
-However, in the context of Health & Welfare Benefit Plans, it is not uncommon for the SPD to be a combination of a complete description of the Plan's terms and conditions, such as a Certificate of Coverage, and the required ERISA disclosure language.
-Note: An insurance company's Master Contract, Certificate of Coverage, or Summary of Benefits is not a Plan Document or SPD.
+The Summary Plan Description, or SPD, is the main vehicle for communicating plan rights and obligations to participants and beneficiaries.
+As the name suggests, it is a summary of the material provisions of the plan document, and it should be understandable to the average participant of the employer.
+However, in the context of health & welfare benefit plans, it is not uncommon for the SPD to be a combination of a complete description of the plan's terms and conditions, such as a Certificate of Coverage, and the required ERISA disclosure language, such as the ERISA "wrap document."
+Note: An insurance company's Master Contract, Certificate of Coverage, or Summary of Benefits is not a plan document or SPD.

 An SPD must contain all of the following information:

 - The plan administrator's name, address, and phone number

 - Designation of any named fiduciaries, if other than the plan administrator, e.g., claim fiduciary

 - The plan number for ERISA Form 5500 purposes, e.g., 501, 502, 503, etc. (Note—each ERISA plan should be assigned a unique number.)

 - Type of plan or brief description of benefits, e.g., life, medical, dental, disability